jason3067812/Customized_DeepStream/README.md

 # Custom_DeepStream
 ## Introduction
-This project aims to create a customized pipeline (array input to rtsp output).
+This project aims to create a customized pipeline (array input to rtsp output).<br>
 To elaborate, please see the pipeline png image.
 ## Refference
 1. https://blog.csdn.net/qq_38032876/article/details/109820358